 These features will test a user's language level and standard to provide them with suitable courses and goals to hit.
 It should also include personalization elements allowing users to plan their unique learning path.

 Practice Sessions & Revisions

 This feature is needed for monitoring and tracking a user’s process & performance.
 It can include a history of activities, achievements, and punishments, such as the DuoLingo ‘Hearts Feature’.
 This part of the build should also include speaking & listening exercises and translating options.

 Gamification + Animation

-Again, not a complete requirement, but there are benefits to having a community of learners interacting with one another via your app.
-DuoLingo originally had a ‘Club’s feature’ which they then developed into a ‘Leaderboard’ feature.
+Again, a partial requirement, but there are benefits to having a community of learners interacting with one another via your app.
+Duolingo originally had a ‘Club’s feature,’ which they then developed into a ‘Leaderboard’ feature.
 This was aimed at encouraging the Duo community to hold conversations centered around their current standings.
 Users can also compete with one another by completing courses.

 Chatbot w/ Voice Recognition

 An absolute necessity for a functioning language learning app is a 24/7 multilingual chatbot embedded with speech recognition capabilities.
 As mentioned, this is not just for teaching purposes but also for improving the app's performance via machine learning.

 While a chatbot is one of the trickiest features to integrate, this type of AI-powered technology has unlimited potential in the EdTech industry.
 Google’s Cloud Natural Language API is a natural language technology developers can use to incorporate this feature into a language learning app.

 To successfully build a fully functioning language learning app, you will need an understanding of the different layers of the technology behind such a build.